 Propellor Injury/Finger Injury: Do not operate the engine if there is someone close in the water.
 If a drogue rope is near an operating engine, switch off engine and then remove rope.
 A trapped finger in a coil can be amputated as the rope is wound on to the propeller.
 When approaching other boats, particularly at the beach, come in slowly and keep fingers off the gunnels.

 Lightning.
 If there is electrical disturbance get off the water immediately as anglers in boats with rods are likely lightning targets.
 Follow the 30/30 rule.
-Take shelter until the timing between thunder and lightning is greater than 30seconds and it has been 30 minutes since the last clap of thunder.
-Take shelter preferably in buildings or cars, or on the bank or in forests but avoid single trees or tall trees.
+It is safe to fish when the timing between thunder and lightning is greater than 30seconds and it has been 30 minutes since the last clap of thunder.
+Take shelter in buildings preferably, or on the bank or in forests but avoid single tree or tall trees.

-If you have concerns about safety phone the Manager or Bailiff’s mobile number which is in all the boats.
+If you have concerns about safety phone the Bailiff or Manager’s mobile number which is in all the boats and on the notice board.
 There is a safety boat on the shore at all times but other anglers will likely be first on the scene and are expected to go immediately to the assistance of others.
 Follow advice of Fishery Staff with regard to weather forecasts and out of bounds areas or early finishes.
 Stop fishing and seek shelter in storms.